JustinDearden/nodejs-authentication/README.md

    `docker compose up -d --build`

-   This command builds the Docker images (if needed) and starts the containers for the Node.js application, PostgreSQL, and Redis.
+   This command builds the Docker images and starts the containers for the Node.js application, PostgreSQL, and Redis.

 4. **Access the API:**